akingdom/sync-state-bridge/README.md

 # state-sync-bridge

-A deterministic, race‑safe state synchronisation bridge for real‑time applications.
+A deterministic, race‑safe versioned delta-state synchronization engine for real-time applications.

 - **Versioned, per‑type sync** – each entity type has its own version history.
 - **Segmented deltas** – send only what changed, with a manifest first.